snl-dakota/dakota/docs/user/usingdakota/advanced/advancedsimulationcodeinterfaces.rst

        results_file = 'r.out'
        deactivate active_set_vector

-The dakscilab executable results from compiling and has the following behavior and options.
+The dakscilab executable results from compiling ``dakscilab.c`` and has the following behavior and options.
 The driver dakscilab launches a server.
 This server then facilitates communication between Dakota and Scilab via named pipes communication.
 The user can also use the first named pipe